ing-bank/kal/README.md

 1. Provided in `-token` argument
 2. Search for a kubeconfig file (default location `~/.kube/config`)
-3. Assume it is running inside a POD and using the credentials in the `/var/run/secrets/kubernetes.io/serviceaccount/` folder.
+3. Assume it is running inside a POD and using the credentials in the `/var/run/secrets/kubernetes.io/serviceaccount/` folder

 #### 2. Manual authentication